-The speedometer log electromagnetic sensor is fitted via a through-hull.
+The speedometer log sensor is fitted via a through-hull.
 It can be removed via the through-hull.

-It is connected to the loch & sounder interface of your TOPLINE installation, through an interface box.
+It is connected to the depth-finder log interface of your TOPLINE installation.
 This sensor provides on the one hand the information on speed and distance covered by the boat, and on the other, the water temperature.